mozilla/uniffi-rs/README.md

 ## Status

-This is all very experimental and incomplete, but we do have some basic examples working, implementing functions in Rust and calling them from Kotlin.
+This is all very experimental and incomplete, but we do have some basic examples working, implementing functions in Rust and calling them from Kotlin, Swift, and Python.
 Take a look in the [`./examples/`](./examples/) directory to see them in action.

 ## Component Interface Definition